 Independent Living Services

-Foundation 2’s Independent Living Services provide supportive services for homeless and runaway youth (ages 16-21) located in the Cedar Rapids area.
-Services include transitional living support (housing is not available at this time), Iowa aftercare services, Achieving Maximum Potential (AMP), the Life Skills Accountability program and Youth Transition Decision Making.
+Foundation 2’s Independent Living Services provide supportive services for youth (ages 17-23) located in the Cedar Rapids area.
+Services include Iowa aftercare services, Achieving Maximum Potential (AMP) and Youth Transition Decision Making.
 The goal of Independent Living Services is to help young people transitioning out of foster care to have the support and resources they need to reach and maintain stability as independent adults.

 Who Is Eligible?

-Independent Living Program and Transitional Living support serve homeless youth ages 16-21
+Independent Living Program serves eligible youth ages 17-23

 For More Information